chingu-voyage7/Bears-Team-21/README.md

 #### Blue and Green Gold-Diggers

 Both teams try to tunnel their way towards the treasure, but they are in competition.
-A team wins if:
+*A team wins* if:
 * a dwarf from that team creates the connection to the treasure and the way there isn‘t blocked by a door of the other color
 * a dwarf from the other team creates the connection to the treasure, but the way there for his or her own team is blocked by a door of the wrong color
-Both teams win (along with all other “non-Saboteurs”) if *The Boss*, *The Geologist* or *The Profiteer* creates the connection to the gold and the way there isn‘t blocked by a door of the other color.
+* *Both teams win* (along with all other “non-Saboteurs”) if *The Boss*, *The Geologist* or *The Profiteer* creates the connection to the gold and the way there isn‘t blocked by a door of the other color.

 #### The Boss

-The Boss builds tunnels for both the *Green and the Blue Team* and wins every time one of the teams wins.
+The Boss builds tunnels for both the *Green and the Blue Team* and wins if there's a path to the treasure.
 When the treasure is split, The Boss always gets one Gold
 Piece less than the other winners.

 #### The Profiteer